Muon anomalous magnetic moment and Right handed sterile neutrino: Prediction on the AMM

 where the superscript SN stands for the sterile neutrino effects and the summation $l=e,\boldsymbol{\mu},\tau$ is over three lepton families.
 In the Appendix (\ref{appe}), we present more details of the calculation to achieve the result (\ref{gamma181}).
 The contributions of the Feynman diagrams (b) and (c) are obtained in a similar way.

 The total sterile neutrino contribution on $\mu$AMM is given by,

 However, due to the smallness of the right-handed couplings $\mathcal{G}_R$, $SU_L(2)$ coupling $g_w$ and active neutrino masses $M_\nu$, the main contribution arises from $a_{(a)}^{SN}$.
-Keeping this point in mind and for the case that $M_{N}\ll M_{W}$, relation \eqref{gamma181} will be reduced as follows
+Hence, in the following, the contribution of diagram (a) will be taken account while the contributions of the other diagrams will be ignored.